DUAL DIAGNOSIS

 Specialized dual-diagnosis treatments that address both eating disorders and substance use disorders dramatically improve the likelihood of recovery.
 Often, this involves medical stabilization and hospital or inpatient treatment options that include a range of therapies.

-• Cognitive behavioral therapy (CBT): A long-term treatment option that focuses on identifying, understanding, and challenging thinking and behavioral patterns.
+• Cognitive behavioral therapy (CBT): A treatment approach that focuses on identifying, understanding, and modifying dysfunctional thinking and behavioral patterns.
+Depending on individual needs, CBT can be adapted to short-term or long-term treatment plans.

-• Dialectical behavior therapy (DBT): An evidence-based psychotherapy that focuses on analyzing behaviors and learning healthier responses and changing maladaptive or negative thoughts.
+• Dialectical behavior therapy (DBT): An evidence-based psychotherapy that focuses on analyzing behaviors, learning healthier responses, and changing maladaptive or negative thoughts.

 Medications: Several medications may be used to treat either the substance use disorder or the eating disorder, including antidepressants, atypical antipsychotics, mood stabilizers, and opioid partial antagonists.[12]